ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win-opencv/2-2-build-clang.md

 ```
 {{% /notice %}}

-When you execute the command, it should finish quickly, and `test_image.png` should be generated.
-If the image file looks like the one shown below, it means you've succeeded.
+When you execute the command, it will finish quickly, and `test_image.png` is generated.

+Open the image file, it should look like the example shown below.

 ![test_image pic](test_image.png "test_image.png")

 Congratulations!
-You are now ready to create your own OpenCV applications.
+You are now ready to create your own OpenCV applications using Clang.